 - Hardness: How impervious is the metal to scratching and denting?

-- Formability: The ability of a workpiece to be manipulated by the roll forming machine without sustaining damage.
+- Formability: The ability of a workpiece to be manipulated by the roll-forming machine without sustaining damage.

 - Minimum bend radius: The minimum radius you can bend a channel without damaging it.

-- Corrosion resistance: How well can the metal stand up to harsh environments without rusting or otherwise corroding?
+- Corrosion resistance: How well can the metal stand up to harsh environments without rusting or corroding?

 GRADE |